 We’re not going to go into the exact step-by-step procedure here, as it’s relatively simple, especially if you’re a dab hand with DIY.
 What you need to do is construct a solid wood frame.
 Cover one side of the frame with fabric, making sure it fits tight around it (you can staple-gun it into place).
 What you’ll need to do then is fill the interior with a substance known as Rockwool.
 This material, readily available from hardware stores, is very sound absorbent and is easy to work with.

 Once you’ve filled the frame, all you have to do is close the back – we suggest using another piece of fabric, perhaps with a wooden bar placed across the middle of the frame to keep the Rockwool in place.
 Congratulations: you’ve made an acoustic panel.
 If you want more detailed instructions, you’ll find hundreds of them online.

 But how do you go about hanging these on the wall and ceiling?
 Many companies sell an adhesive spray that you can use to attach the foam directly to the wall.
 We’re going to speak from personal experience here: avoid this stuff.
-Not only is one can not sufficient to prove an entire room, but it doesn’t last very long, so your panels are in danger of falling away.
+Not only is one can not sufficient to put up a room’s worth of treatment, but it doesn’t last very long, so your panels are in danger of falling away.
 Despite that, the substance itself is absolute murder to get off the wall.